yevgenybulochnik/devops-playground/linuxReference/piZeroHeadless.md

+setup not currently working as of 7/28/2017
 # Raspberry Pi Zero W Headless Setup

 This document outlines the process behind setting up a Raspberry Pi Zero W for headless starting.
 The Pi Zero does not have a wired ethernet port connection, so wifi has to be preconfigured in order to ssh into the machine.
 This setup uses windows as a host machine to flash the micro sd card and preconfigure ssh/wifi